AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Does Erie Insurance cover car rental when my car breaks down?

-Erie Insurance offers transportation expense and rental car coverage if you have comprehensive coverage.
+Erie Insurance offers basic rental car coverage automatically if you have comprehensive coverage.
+This means if your car is disabled because of fire, theft, glass damage, or another covered claim, you’re covered for a compact sedan rental car.
 You won’t have to pay extra for this coverage, and it will kick in when your car is in the shop due to a covered incident.
+If you need a bigger rental vehicle, you will need to buy additional coverage or pay the difference out of pocket.

 Citations